 In recent years, the region has been buoyed by a new wave of discoveries, investment and technologies.
 North Sea oil has attracted investment from around the world with companies as far away as Asia announcing new projects to extend the life of some of the UK North Sea’s largest oil fields.

 Since 2014, North Sea oil production has increased 16%4, driven by production efficiency and new field start-ups.
-Operating costs in the North Sea have also almost halved over the past two years and are expected to fall further for 2017 to $14 per barrel according to Oil & Gas UK5.
+Operating costs in the North Sea have also almost halved since 2016.

 New drilling technology has made it easier and more efficient to extract oil from the North Sea and in many cases new technology has extended the life of older fields by decades, making it possible to extract previously unreachable oil.
 Thanks to a wave of investment in the region, new fields are being discovered which are expected to significantly contribute to output levels in the coming years.

-In 2016, nine new North Sea oil fields began production (Laggan, Tormore, Conwy, Solan, Aviat, Cygnus, Alder, Crathes and Scolty) and a further seven began production in the first half of 2017 (Schiehallion Quad 204, Callater, Stella, Shaw, Flyndre, Kraken and Cayley).
+In 2016, nine new North Sea oil fields began production (Laggan, Tormore, Conwy, Solan, Aviat, Cygnus, Alder, Crathes and Scolty) and several more began production in 2017 (for example, Schiehallion Quad 204, Callater, Stella, Shaw, Flyndre, Kraken and Cayley).
 An additional 12 fields are due on-stream by the end of 2018.
-The output from these new developments is expected to add a further 600,000 barrels of oil per day by the end of next year6.
+The output from these new developments is expected to add a further 600,000 barrels of oil per day by the end of 20185.

-This year Chevron approved investment to boost production from its Captain oilfield by using new technology which involves injecting polymerized water into an oil field’s reservoir, making it easier to tap reserves in areas that are difficult to reach with conventional drilling techniques.
-This will be the first time this technology has been used on such a scale in the North Sea and is expected to improve the recovery rate from older fields and help extend the life of existing assets7.
+In 2017, Chevron approved investment to boost production from its Captain oilfield by using new technology which involves injecting polymerized water into an oil field’s reservoir, making it easier to tap reserves in areas that are difficult to reach with conventional drilling techniques.
+This will be the first time this technology has been used on such a scale in the North Sea and is expected to improve the recovery rate from older fields and help extend the life of existing assets6.

-Earlier this year BP started extracting oil from the largest new North Sea project in recent years.
-The Quad 204 project will implement new technology to redevelop the Schiehallion and the adjacent Loyal fields.
-This project is expected to unlock a further 450 million barrels, extending the lives of these fields beyond 20358.
+Also in 2017, BP started extracting oil from the largest new North Sea project in recent years.
+The Quad 204 project uses new technology to redevelop the Schiehallion and the adjacent Loyal fields.
+This project is expected to unlock a further 450 million barrels, extending the lives of these fields beyond 20357.

 New technology, stabilizing oil prices and new discoveries have spurred investment and exploration in the region by a number of the leading energy companies.

-In 2017, start-ups in the region surged to a 10-year high according to a report by Wood Mackenzie9 and recently there has been a renewed appetite for oil and gas assets in the North Sea.
-Earlier this year Total boosted its presence in the North Sea when it agreed to buy $7.45 bn of North Sea assets from AP Moller-Maersk10.
+In 2017, start-ups in the region surged to a 10-year high according to a report by Wood Mackenzie8 and recently there has been a renewed appetite for oil and gas assets in the North Sea.
+Total boosted its presence in the North Sea when it agreed to buy $7.45 bn of North Sea assets from AP Moller-Maersk in 20179.

 2. UK Government Oil & Gas Authority